 As soon as your dressers, nightstands, and bed frame are set up, take out a set of clean sheets and make your bed.
 When the big pieces are in place, hang up any shelving units and closet organization to finish unpacking bedroom boxes.
 We even recommend waiting on anything that will be permanently mounted onto the wall in case you’re still experimenting with different layouts.

 Next up: The Kitchen

-While it’s totally understandable if you went to sleep directly after taking a shower and setting up your bed, now is the time to begin unpacking kitchen boxes.
+It’s totally understandable if you went to sleep directly after taking a shower and setting up your bed, now is the time to begin unpacking kitchen boxes.
 Clean and wipe down the insides of cabinets and begin with the essential kitchen items like pots, pans and dishes/silverware.

 You may not know exactly where all of your smaller appliances are going yet, but you have plenty of time to organize everything to your liking.
 So long as you’re able to cook yourself a quick meal after a long day of moving it’s best to take the kitchen one step at a time.
-One thing we do recommend doing immediately when moving in is setting the clocks on your stove, microwave, and any appliances.
+One thing we do recommend doing immediately is setting the clocks on your stove, microwave, and any appliances.
 It will immediately make your new place feel more like home.

 Living Room and Electronics

 More often than not most of our electronics are in the living room.
 Unpacking boxes of wires having no idea what they go along with can be infuriating.
 Always try and label (or pack in the same box) wires and the devices they go with.
 If the moving company didn’t do it already set up your couch and entertainment system.
 If you plan to mount a television on your wall, make that appointment and keep the TV in a box to avoid getting it dusty or damaged.